LunaHub/Friends_social_data_analysis_2019/network_analysis_main_char.md

 ![Alt Text](https://media.giphy.com/media/IazUww3PfsXepuuTUu/source.gif)

 By using network analysis we can investergate how the relationship between the characters devolop for each season.
 The network is based on the characters appearance in each scene.
-So if two main characters appears in the same scene a edge between them is created.
+So if two main characters appears in the same scene, an edge between them is created.
 This results in a weighted undirected-network for each season, as shown below

 Insert picure(s)